MinecraftForge/Documentation/docs/datastorage/capabilities.md

 IFluidHandler exposes an interface for handling fluid inventories.
 It can also be applied to TileEntities Entities, or ItemStacks.
 It replaces the old `IFluidHandler` with a more consistent and automation-friendly system.

 IEnergyStorage exposes an interface for handling energy containers.
 It can be applied to TileEntities, Entities or ItemStacks.
-It is based on the RF Api by TeamCoFH.
+It is based on the RedstoneFlux API by TeamCoFH.

 Using an Existing Capability
 ----------------------------